uprial/secretrooms/README.md

 ![Find a dungeon](https://raw.githubusercontent.com/uprial/secretrooms/master/images/find-a-dungeon.png)

-Find a mansion in the End, loot
+Detect an End Mansion by being attacked, find a chest inside, loot it

 ![Find a mansion](https://raw.githubusercontent.com/uprial/secretrooms/master/images/find-a-mansion.png)

-Build a turret
+Build a turret from an End Crystal and a Heavy Core above it

 ![Build a turret](https://raw.githubusercontent.com/uprial/secretrooms/master/images/build-a-turret.png)